cosmos/cosmos-sdk/x/staking/spec/01_state.md

   active set during [`EndBlock`](./05_end_block.md#validator-set-changes) and their status is updated to `Bonded`.
   They are signing blocks and receiving rewards.
 They can receive further delegations.
   They can be slashed for misbehavior.
-Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param. during which time they are still slashable for offences of the source validator if those offences were committed during the period of time that the tokens were bonded.
+Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param, during which time they are still slashable for offences of the source validator if those offences were committed during the period of time that the tokens were bonded.
-- `Unbonding`: When a validator leaves the active set, either by choice or due to slashing or tombstoning, an unbonding of all their delegations begins.
-All delegations must then wait the UnbondingTime before moving their tokens to their accounts from the `BondedPool`.
+- `Unbonding`: When a validator leaves the active set, either by choice or due to slashing, jailing or tombstoning, an unbonding of all their delegations begins.
+All delegations must then wait the UnbondingTime before their tokens are moved to their accounts from the `BondedPool`.

 Validators objects should be primarily stored and accessed by the `OperatorAddr`, an SDK validator address for the operator of the validator.
 Two